Inland taipan: Snakebite victims

 In December 2013, reptile handler Scott Grant (age 40+), who was conducting a demonstration in front of 300 people at the annual building union's picnic in Portland, Victoria, had just finished showing the crowd an inland taipan and was trying to put it into a bag when it struck him.
 He got into his utility and tied a bandage around his arm.
 A few minutes later, however, he was lying on the ground and convulsing.
-He was flown in a serious condition to Essendon Airport and driven to the Royal Melbourne Hospital, where his condition was stabilised and over time he recovered.
+He was flown in a serious condition to Essendon Airport and driven to the Royal Melbourne Hospital, where his condition was stabilised, and over time, he recovered.
 Only a tiny amount of venom from the inland taipan had entered his body, and the adverse reaction he felt shortly after was an allergic one, presumably due to his past snake bites.

-In October 2017, Weinstein et al. published a case report in Toxicon journal, writing "The victim was seeking to observe members of an isolated population of this species and was envenomed while attempting to photograph an approximately 1.5 m specimen.
-He reported feeling “drowsiness” and blurred vision that progressed to ptosis; he later developed dysphagia and dysarthria.
-The patient was treated with 1 vial of polyvalent antivenom, which was later followed with an additional two vials of taipan monovalent.
+In October 2017, Weinstein et al. published a case report in Toxicon, writing, "The victim was seeking to observe members of an isolated population of this species and was envenomed while attempting to photograph an approximately 1.5 m specimen.
+He reported feeling "drowsiness" and blurred vision that progressed to ptosis; he later developed dysphagia and dysarthria.
+The patient was treated with one vial of polyvalent antivenom, which was later followed by an additional two vials of taipan monovalent.
 He was intubated during retrieval, and recovered after 3 days of intensive care.
 He had a right ophthalmoplegia that persisted for approximately 1 week post-envenoming.".

-According to Rob Bredl, a.k.a.
-"The Barefoot Bushman", in an isolated area of South Australia, his father, Joe Bredl, was bitten while catching an inland taipan and barely survived.
+According to Rob Bredl, "the Barefoot Bushman", in an isolated area of South Australia, his father, Joe Bredl, was bitten while catching an inland taipan and barely survived.
 A more recent victim was his friend John Robinson, bitten while cleaning an inland taipan's cage at his reptile display on the Sunshine Coast, Queensland.
-He weathered the bite without antivenom but sustained considerable muscle damage as well as heart damage.
+He weathered the bite without antivenom, but sustained considerable muscle damage, as well as heart damage.

 Almost all positively identified inland taipan bite victims have been herpetologists handling the snakes for study or snake handlers, such as people who catch snakes to extract their venom, or keepers in wildlife parks.
 All were treated successfully with antivenom.
-No recorded incidents have been fatal since the advent of the monovalent (specific) antivenom therapy, though it can take weeks to recover from such a severe bite.
+No recorded incidents have been fatal since the advent of monovalent (specific) antivenom therapy, though weeks are needed to recover from such a severe bite.